ratgdo/homekit-ratgdo/README.md

 For Security+ 2.0 doors, the number of times the door has been opened and closed is shown as _Cycle Count_ and, if equipped, the status of the emergency backup battery.

 _Opening_ and _Closing_ values represent the time it takes for the door to open or close.
-This is averaged over the last five door operations amd resets when the ratgdo is rebooted.
+This is the median duration over the last six door operations.

 If the _Obtain time from NTP server_ option is selected then the last date and time of door opening/closing is displayed under the _opening_ and _closing_ durations in the time-zone selected on the settings page.
 These time stamps persist across device reboot, but may not display immediately after reboot as the current time must first be received from NTP server by the ratgdo.